8 Tips for Filing a Homeowners Insurance Claim

 Exclusions

-Pay close attention to the exclusions section to identify any specific events or items that aren't covered by your policy.
-This will allow you to plan for additional protection if needed.
+Pay attention to the exclusions section to identify events or items not covered by your policy.
+This helps you plan for additional protection if needed.

-To document damages effectively, take clear and detailed photos and videos of all affected areas.
-This visual evidence will support your claim and ensure you receive the appropriate compensation.
-Here are some documentation ideas to ensure proper documentation:
+Take clear, detailed photos and videos of all affected areas.
+This visual evidence supports your claim and helps ensure appropriate compensation.
+Document these areas:

-• Wide-Angle Shots: Capture the entire room or area to provide context for the damage.
+• Wide-angle shots: Capture entire rooms to provide context for damage.

-• Damaged Belongings: Document individual damaged items, including serial numbers and other identifying details.
+• Individual items: Document damaged belongings with serial numbers and identifying details.

-Be thorough in capturing every angle and aspect of the damage to provide a comprehensive overview for your insurer.
+Be thorough in capturing every angle to provide a comprehensive overview for your insurer.

 List All Items

-Start by creating a comprehensive list of all valuable items in your home, including electronics, jewelry, appliances and furniture.
-Use a spreadsheet or a home inventory app to organize this information.
+Create a comprehensive list of valuable items including electronics, jewelry, appliances and furniture using a spreadsheet or home inventory app.

 Record Purchase Details